 Planning Your Stay

-Rates at Le Barthélemy run from approximately $1,917 per night, positioning it within the upper tier of St. Barts hotel pricing and in direct range of competitors like Eden Rock in St. Jean or the design-led Gyp Sea Hotel.
 The address is Baie de Grand Cul de Sac, which sits on the northeastern coast, roughly a fifteen-minute drive from Gustaf III Airport.
-Peak season runs December through April, when rates and occupancy both climb; the Four-Hands dinner series and any special programming are worth checking before arrival, as dates shift seasonally.
+The hotel is in highest demand from December through April, and the Four-Hands dinner series and any special programming are worth confirming before arrival.
 The inclusion of watersport equipment in the room rate reduces the effective cost gap relative to properties that itemise those amenities separately.
 For broader itinerary context, properties like Hotel Esencia in Tulum or Castello di Reschio in Umbria offer a useful frame for the category of resort that integrates serious food, wellness, and design without subordinating any one pillar to the others.

 Booking and Cost Snapshot